-Now, your code will be compiled successfully and MainClass.class is created in classes directory. -cp stands for classpath and it includes the path given with current classpath and once it is included jvm recognizes the symbol A that it is a class and compiles the file successfully.
+Now, your code will be compiled successfully and MainClass.class is created in the classes directory. -cp stands for classpath and it includes the path given with current classpath and once it is included JVM recognizes the symbol A that it is a class and compiles the file successfully.

-Step 6 (Execute the program): Try excuting the program.
+- Step 6 (Execute the program): Try executing the program.

 cp_tutorial/proj2/src>cd ../classes cp_tutorial/proj2/classes>java MainClass Exception in thread "main" java.lang.NoClassDefFoundError: A at MainClass.main(MainClass.java:4) Caused by: java.lang.ClassNotFoundException: A at java.net.URLClassLoader$1.run(Unknown Source) at java.net.URLClassLoader$1.run(Unknown Source) at java.security.AccessController.doPrivileged(Native Method) at java.net.URLClassLoader.findClass(Unknown Source) at java.lang.ClassLoader.loadClass(Unknown Source) at sun.misc.Launcher$AppClassLoader.loadClass(Unknown Source) at java.lang.ClassLoader.loadClass(Unknown Source) ...
 1 more